CoachAsim/engineering-practicum-term-02-final-project-guide/05-learning-react-through-documentation.md

 1️⃣ **Read quick start for comprehension**
    - 🔗 [React Documentation Quick Start](https://react.dev/learn)
    - "This page will give you an introduction to 80% of the React concepts that you will use on a daily basis."
+   - You don't need to code along to this one.

    #### 💡 Key Practices:
    - Start to correlate the code with how components are represented in the UI.
 Eventually, you want to be able to read code for creating UIs and imagine what it will look like on the screen in your mind's eye.